intersystems-community/vscode-objectscript/docs/Configuration.md

 }
 ```

-Note that `"configurations"` is an array, so you can have multiple configurations and choose the one to use from a dropdown menu in the Debug pane.
+Note that `"configurations"` is an array, so you can define multiple configurations and choose the one to use from a dropdown menu in the Debug pane.

 {: #code-workspaces}